 To date, we have invested a significant amount of our efforts and financial resources in the research and development of our current most advanced product candidates utilizing our proprietary TransCon technology.
-In particular, we are currently planning to initiate a Phase 3 trial for TransCon hGH in pediatric GHD patients in mid-2016.
+In particular, we initiated a pivotal Phase 3 trial for TransCon GH in pediatric growth hormone deficiency, or GHD, patients in August 2016, and in 2017, we initiated a long-term extension trial of TransCon GH and a switch trial of TransCon GH for those already taking daily growth hormone therapy.
+We submitted a regulatory filing in Australia in the second quarter of 2017 for a combined Phase 1 single and multiple ascending dose study of TransCon PTH for hypoparathyroidism in healthy subjects, which is ongoing.
+We also submitted a regulatory filing in Australia for TransCon CNP in the fourth quarter of 2017 to conduct a Phase 1 study in healthy subjects to establish the tolerable dose range.
 Our near-term prospects, including our ability to finance our operations through the receipt of milestone payments and potential up-front licensing payments and generate revenue from product sales, will depend heavily on our successful development and commercialization of our most advanced product candidates, if approved.
 The clinical and commercial success of our most advanced product candidates and our TransCon technology will depend on a number of factors, including the following:

-- the outcome and timely initiation and execution of the planned Phase 3 clinical trial of TransCon hGH, which will depend substantially upon the satisfactory performance of third-party contractors; - our ability and that of our collaboration partners to establish commercial-scale manufacturing processes for our most advanced product candidates, which has not yet been demonstrated; - whether our most advanced product candidates' safety, tolerability and efficacy profiles will be satisfactory to the EMA, the FDA and similar regulatory authorities to warrant marketing approval; - whether the EMA, the FDA or similar regulatory authorities require additional clinical trials prior to approval to market our most advanced product candidates; - · the prevalence and severity of adverse side effects of our most advanced product candidates;

-- the timely receipt of necessary marketing approvals from the EMA, the FDA and similar regulatory authorities; - our ability and that of our collaboration partners to successfully commercialize our most advanced product candidates, if approved for marketing and sale by the EMA, the FDA or similar regulatory authorities, including educating physicians and patients about the benefits, administration and use of such products: - achieving and maintaining compliance with all applicable regulatory requirements; - acceptance of our most advanced product candidates as safe and effective by patients and the medical community; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - obtaining and sustaining an adequate level of coverage and reimbursement for our most advanced product candidates by third-party payors; - the effectiveness of our collaboration partners' marketing, sales and distribution strategies and operations; - our ability and that of our collaboration partners, or any third-party manufacturer we or our collaborators contract with, to manufacture supplies of our most advanced product candidates and to develop, validate and maintain commercially viable manufacturing processes that are compliant with current good manufacturing practice, or cGMP, requirements; - enforcing intellectual property rights in and to our most advanced product candidates; - avoiding third-party interference, opposition, derivation or similar proceedings with respect to our patent rights, and avoiding other challenges to our patent rights and patent infringement claims; and - continued acceptable safety profiles of our most advanced product candidates following approval, if approved.
+- the outcome and successful execution of our ongoing Phase 3 clinical trials of TransCon GH, which will depend substantially upon the satisfactory performance of third-party contractors; - the outcome and successful execution of our TransCon PTH and TransCon CNP studies; - our ability and that of our collaboration partners to establish commercial-scale manufacturing processes for our most advanced product candidates and devices, which has not yet been demonstrated; - whether our most advanced product candidates' safety, tolerability and efficacy profiles will be satisfactory to the EMA, the FDA and similar regulatory authorities to warrant marketing approval; - whether the EMA, the FDA or similar regulatory authorities require additional clinical trials prior to approval to market our most advanced product candidates; - the prevalence and severity of adverse side effects of our most advanced product candidates; - the timely receipt of necessary marketing approvals from the EMA, the FDA and similar regulatory authorities; - our ability and that of our collaboration partners to successfully commercialize our most advanced product candidates, if approved for marketing and sale by the EMA, the FDA or similar regulatory authorities, including educating physicians and patients about the benefits, administration and use of such products; - achieving and maintaining compliance with all applicable regulatory requirements; - acceptance of our most advanced product candidates as safe and effective by patients and the medical community; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - obtaining and sustaining an adequate level of coverage and reimbursement for our most advanced product candidates by third-party payors; - the effectiveness of our collaboration partners' marketing, sales and distribution strategies and operations; - our ability and that of our collaboration partners, or any third-party manufacturer we or our collaborators contract with, to manufacture supplies of our most advanced product candidates and to develop, validate and maintain commercially viable manufacturing processes that are compliant with current good manufacturing practice, or cGMP, requirements; - enforcing intellectual property rights in and to our most advanced product candidates; - avoiding third-party interference, opposition, derivation or similar proceedings with respect to our patent rights, and avoiding other challenges to our patent rights and patent infringement claims; and continued acceptable safety profiles of our most advanced product candidates following approval, if approved.